Guide to Renewable Energy Software Development

 Digital Hydro Solutions by GE.
 Image credit: GE

-Design, simulation and analytics tools.
 Ocean energy projects require tools and software for renewables engineering, environmental conditions monitoring and analytics, modeling and simulation.
 One of the leaders in this sector is DTOceanPlus working on an innovative ocean project design and modeling software.
 DNV has a large portfolio of renewable energy simulation software development, including

-Onshore and offshore wind
+Digital solutions for onshore and offshore wind

 Wind is the second most widespread source of renewable energy in the world.
 China and the US are the leaders in producing electricity via onshore and offshore wind farms.

 Despite a minimalistic elegant look, wind turbines are incredibly complex machines.
-It takes a lot of work, resources and digital tools to enable operational efficiency, high production rate and security of these giants.
+It takes a lot of work, resources, and digital tools to enable operational efficiency, high production rate, and security of these giants.
 Not to mention costly maintenance.

 Thanks to IoT, cloud solutions and digital twin technology, it became considerably easier to manage wind turbines and wind energy infrastructure.

-Digital wind farms.
 These are digital twins of real wind turbines and infrastructure.
 They live in the cloud and simulate the operation of their physical counterparts using the data coming from real physical assets, environment, weather, etc. This approach gives endless opportunities from real-time asset monitoring to predictive maintenance and testing different scenarios.
 GE’s Digital Wind Farm is an outstanding example of using digital twin tech.

 PV is arguably one of the most affordable and widespread options for renewable power generation across the globe.

 This is already a huge sector in terms of software.
-You can find consumer mobile apps to control household-size rooftop panels and huge design and management systems for solar farms.
+You can find consumer mobile apps to control household-size rooftop solar panels and huge design and management systems for solar farms.
 There are, however, many opportunities for developing renewable energy software to scale and diversify this niche.

 There’s a wide variety of web and mobile applications for consumers who have PV installed in their homes or have access to solar energy sources in the district.
 Tools provided mostly by various energy management software companies include:

-Sensors tools for biomass measurement, assessment and production planning.
+- Sensors tools for biomass measurement, assessment, and production planning.

-IoT water quality monitoring for cooling operations on geothermal plans.
+- IoT water quality monitoring for cooling operations on geothermal plans.

-Geological data visualization and machine analytics for geothermal planning and operations control.
+- Geological data visualization and machine analytics for geothermal planning and operations control.

-3D modeling, image analysis and GIS tools for plant design.
+- 3D modeling, image analysis, and GIS tools for plant design.

-IoT-based solutions for equipment condition monitoring and predictive maintenance.
+- IoT-based solutions for equipment condition monitoring and predictive maintenance.